1. Help Center

 • id: unique identifier assigned to the tip

-• tags: labels used to categorise tips
+• tags: labels used to categorise tips, including which SDG they contribute to

 • indicators: metrics used to evaluate the impact of the tip